 Testosterone

-Localised vaginal oestrogen
+Localised low dose vaginal/vulval oestrogen

 How do I take HRT?